- Hakone’s Venetian Glass Museum – The Biggest Surprise in Town - 19 March 2026

 8. Should You Consider Flying from Osaka?

-This last question is for those who are splitting their trip between Tokyo and Osaka and/or Kyoto.
+This last question is for those splitting their trip between Tokyo, Osaka and/or Kyoto.

 In this case, you might want to fly into one of the Tokyo airports and out of Osaka (or vice versa depending on flight schedules or your trip itinerary).

-Often this type of ticket, known as an open jaw or multi-city ticket is a little bit more expensive that a straight forward return – but, with train prices in Japan being quite expensive, you might actually save money if it means you only need to book a single Bullet train journey between Tokyo and Osaka/Kyoto – and don’t need to buy a Japan Rail Pass.
+Often this type of ticket, known as an open jaw or multi-city ticket is a little bit more expensive than a straightforward return – but, with train prices in Japan being quite expensive, you might still save money if it means you only need to book a single Bullet train journey between Tokyo and Osaka/Kyoto.

-Not having to go back to Tokyo will also save you a half a day of travelling the day before your flight (it’s generally not a good idea to risk travelling the day of your flight even if the Japanese rail system is known for it’s punctuality) giving you more time to see the sights of Kyoto or Osaka.
+Not having to go back to Tokyo will also save you half a day of traveling the day before your flight (it’s generally not a good idea to risk traveling the day of your flight even if the Japanese rail system is known for its punctuality) giving you more time to see the sights of Kyoto or Osaka.

-This can even be a good way to fit a night and day in Osaka to a packed itinerary focusing around Tokyo and Kyoto if you can’t decide between Osaka and Kyoto – you can move the night before you fly and spend some time exploring with only a short ride to the airport the next day.
+This can even be a good way to fit a night and day in Osaka into a packed itinerary focusing on Tokyo and Kyoto.
+If you can’t decide between Osaka and Kyoto – you can move the night before you fly and spend some time exploring with only a short ride to the airport the next day.

-It won’t work for everything itinerary – but, if you’re only in Japan for a week and trying to see as much as possible, definitely look into this as a possibility.
+It won’t work for every itinerary – but, if you’re only in Japan for a week and trying to see as much as possible, look into this as a possibility.

 If you do decide to try it, have a look at our guide to the best ways to get from Osaka Airport into the city here.